jundl77/word2doc/README.md

 # word2doc

 This is a tensorflow implementation to word2doc, my bachelor thesis.
+Word2doc is a document retrieval system utilizing document embeddings.

 ## Quick Links